Vyral/gary-jacklin-recruiting/_posts/2019-11-15-why-is-it-so-important-to-stay-in-contact-with-your-database.md

 <br>Today’s topic is a fairly simple concept, but one that can be very effective in today’s age.

 Every real estate agent out there knows people.
-Whether it’s your family and friends, or past clients and other professional contacts.
-All of those people live somewhere.
-The majority of them own their own home. **Just by staying in touch with these people, you’ll gain trust in your relationship to hopefully help them with future moves**.
+Whether it’s your family and friends, or past clients and other professional contacts; all of those people live somewhere.
+The majority of them own their own homes. **Just by staying in touch with these people, you’ll gain trust in your relationship to hopefully help them with future moves**.

 For homeowners who are looking to sell, there are really two transactions in one that you can help them with.
 They need to sell their home first before they buy. **Why not provide them with valuable and effective information, such as how much their home is worth?** It’s really that simple.